Martin Parr

 Film and television

-Parr has been involved in making television, and documentary and other films.
+Parr was involved in making television, and documentary and other films.
+Some examples are listed below:

 Teaching